aman9621/apna-demo-part-1f/README.md

 # apna-demo-part-1f
-This is a demo of git and github classes ok
+This is a demo of git and github classes ok.